New Hampshire prosecutor demands newspaper hand over unpublished interview

 "Courts have long recognized that a government that requires the press to produce to it unpublished materials degrades the autonomy and independence needed by the press to fulfill its role in educating and informing the citizenry," Sullivan writes in the opposition.

-Strafford County Superior Court judge Steven Houran ruled that the state cannot compel Early to hand over the unpublished interview:
+Strafford County Superior Court judge Steven Houran ruled on April 3, 2018, that the state cannot compel Early to hand over the unpublished interview:

 Order on the State's Motion to Compel Non-Confidential Work Product